martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/README.md

 - This assignment is only interested in measurements of the means and standard deviations of the various quantities recorded in the study.
 Since the columns/variables now have descriptive names rather than V1, V2 and so on, any columns whose name features the string 'mean()' or 'std()' are extracted and stored in separate data frames (the rest of the columns are discarded).
+[This fulfils part 3 of the assignment instructions stated above.]

+- Each volunteer/subject is given an ID number; since there are 30 subjects, this ranges from 1, 2, ..., 30.
+  There were 21 subjects in the 'train' group and 9 in the 'test' group.
+The corresponding subject ID numbers for each are stored in the 'subject_train' and 'subject_test' arguments mentioned above.
+The script combines these into a single column, with all the subject ID numbers for the 'train' group appearing first, followed by those for the 'test' group.

+-